hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 | Mean expression increases | Dispersion decreases |

 For genes with moderate to high count values, the square root of dispersion will be equal to the coefficient of variation (`Var / μ`).
 So 0.01 dispersion means 10% variation around the mean expected across biological replicates.
-The dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value (given as black dots in image below).**
+The dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.** In the plot below, each black dot is a gene, and the dispersion is plotted against the mean expression (across within-group replicates) for each gene.

 <img src="../img/deseq_dispersion1.png" width="400">